 - Stir a tablespoon of cream or full fat yogurt into canned soups.
 For non dairy alternatives add soya cream or coconut cream.

 - Add plenty of pulses or meat to stews and casseroles.

 - Peanut or cashew nuts and silken tofu can be blended into sauces and soups.

 - Mix grated cheese or cream with mashed potato.

-- Melt butter on top of hot vegetables or garnish with grated cheese or chopped hard-boiled egg.
+- Melt butter on top of hot vegetables or garnish with grated cheese or a chopped hard boiled egg.

 - Serve vegetables with a sauce made with fortified milk.

-- Add ice cream, cream or evaporated milk to cold puddings.
+- Add coconut cream, soya cream, ice cream, cream or evaporated milk to cold puddings.

 - Add custard made with fortified milk to hot puddings.